Stachy

 Stachy (Stachau) is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 1,100 inhabitants.
 The historic part of the village is protected as a village monument reservation.
-The local part of Chalupy is protected as a village monument zone.
+The hamlet of Chalupy within the municipality is protected as a village monument zone.

 Administrative division

 Stachy consists of three municipal parts (in brackets population according to the 2021 census):